-My son has been reacting to all his food since he first started eating solid food and his face turns a pink, red or purplish color every time he eats.
+My son has been reacting to all his food since he first started eating solid food and his face turns a pink, red, or purplish color every time he eats.
 It does not seem to matter what food it is but having him on a clean, organic whole food diet helps to reduce the severity of the reactions.
 He also gets puffy eyes, edema in his face, distended belly and he occasionally complains of his tummy hurting after meals.
-After he turned 4, he started having more severe reactions resulting in us having Benadryl and an epi pen on hand for emergency situations.
-It does not seem to matter what I eliminate, and I have had him on probiotics, yogurt, kefir and goat milk (when I could) since he was 6 months old; however, it was not until I started to make our own fermented foods and drinks at home when I started to see a reduction in his symptoms and fewer reactions when he eats.
+After he turned 4, he started having more severe reactions resulting in us having Benadryl and an epi-pen on hand for emergency situations.
+It does not seem to matter what I eliminate, and I have had him on probiotics, yogurt, kefir, and goat milk (when I could) since he was 6 months old.

 How I incorporate fermented foods into my life:

-I eat a small amount of kimchi or an herbal based kraut 1-2 times a day and find as many ways of incorporating other fermented veggies, condiments, dressings, spiced pastes, yogurt and kefir into our meals.
-I also drink 4-8 ounces of a fermented beverage like kombucha, kefir, kvass or herbal fermented soda on most days; however, I take a break from sugar-fed fermented drinks when I am doing cleanses or detoxing.
-I am sometimes able to keep a sourdough starter going and will bake bread from scratch, but I have a few local artisan bakeries who sell delicious fresh sourdough and gluten free breads.
-I tend to save myself time by supporting my local bakers.
+I eat a small amount of kimchi or an herbal-based kraut 1-2 times a day and find as many ways of incorporating other fermented veggies, condiments, dressings, spiced pastes, yogurt, and kefir into our meals.
+I drink 4-8 ounces of a fermented beverage like kombucha, kefir, kvass, or herbal fermented soda on most days.
+I take a break from sugar-fed fermented drinks when I am doing cleanses or detoxing.
+I am sometimes able to keep a sourdough starter going and will bake bread from scratch, but I have a few local artisan bakeries who sell delicious fresh sourdough and gluten-free breads.
 I enjoy sprouting and even fermenting other grains for our meals.
 We have all noticed our digestive and food sensitivities are reducing as we have been finding more creative ways of consistently eating or drinking beneficial microbes.